INSP-RH/pifpaf/README.md

 Potential Attributable Fraction (PAF)
 -------------------------------------

 Let X denote exposure values to something.
-And define the exponential relative risk function RR(X|ø)=exp(ø X), where the parameter ø is estimated to be 0.11.
+And define the exponential relative risk function RR(X;ø)=exp(ø X), where the parameter ø is estimated to be 0.11.

 ``` r
 rr       <- function(x, theta){exp(theta*x)}